ni/nidaqmx-python/CONTRIBUTING.md

 To contribute to this project, it is recommended that you follow these steps:

 1. Ensure you have [poetry](https://python-poetry.org/) [installed](https://python-poetry.org/docs/#installation)
-2. Fork the repository on GitHub.
+2. Clone the repository using `git clone https://github.com/ni/nidaqmx-python.git`
+3. Get the submodules using `git submodule update --init --recursive`
-3. Install **nidaqmx** dependencies using ``poetry install``
+3. Install **nidaqmx** dependencies (including) using `poetry install --all-extras`
 4. Run the regression tests on your system (see Testing section).
 At this point, if any tests fail, do not begin development.
 Try to investigate these failures.
 If you're unable to do so, report an issue through our [GitHub issues page](http://github.com/ni/nidaqmx-python/issues).
 5. Write new tests that demonstrate your bug or feature.
 Ensure that these new tests fail.
 6. Make your change.
-7. Once the necessary changes are done, update the auto-generated code using ``poetry run python src/codegen --dest generated/nidaqmx``.
+7. Once the necessary changes are done, update the auto-generated code using `poetry run python src/codegen --dest generated/nidaqmx`.
 This will ensure that the latest files are present in the ``generated`` folder.
    > **Note**
    > The codegen scripts require Python 3.9 or later.
 8. Run all the regression tests again (including the tests you just added), and confirm that they all